harness/developer-hub/kb/continuous-delivery/articles/servicenow-api-permission.md

    3. Ensure that the user or integration has the necessary roles to perform the action.
 This might involve checking their roles, groups, or specific ACL rules.
    4. If the user or integration does not have the necessary permissions, you will need to update the ACLs.
 This could involve adding a new ACL rule, or modifying an existing one.
    5. Once the ACLs are updated, create the ServiceNow ticket again.
 If the insert is successful, the issue has been resolved.
    6. ServiceNow has data restrictions on their UI.
-You can use the APIs listed above for debugging.
+There can be various UI policies configured on ServiceNow that may not allow you to perform the operation directly on UI even it is possible via Harness.
+You can directly use the APIs listed above for debugging permission issues.
    7. Check if the table, for example Change Request has any scoped applications enabled.
 For details, go to [ServiceNow documentation](https://docs.servicenow.com/bundle/vancouver-application-development/page/build/applications/reference/r_TableApplicationAccessFields.html).
       ![image](../static/debug-approval-step.png)
    8. Check if there are any data policies written on the user's Dev instance on the table.
 For details, go to [ServiceNow documentation](https://docs.servicenow.com/bundle/vancouver-platform-administration/page/administer/field-administration/concept/c_DataPolicy.html).